Dyalog/link/docs/Usage/index.md

       ]LINK.Create stats /users/sally/stats -source=ns
 Linked: #.stats ←→ C:\tmp\stats
 ```
 The double arrow `←→` in the output indicates that synchronisation is bi-directional.
-We can verify that the three expected files have been created:
+If .NET is not available, the default will be to only replicate changes in the namespace to file, which will be indicated by a `→`.
+We can check that the three expected files have been created:

 ```apl
       ls←⎕NINFO⍠1 ⍝ List files, allowing wildcards